 We all know that tattoos are for life.
 But thanks to advances in technology we are now able to remove tattoos using lasers.
 Our tattoo removal machines are non-invasive.
 They utilise Nd-YAG laser beam operating at 1064nm, and cutting-edge Quality Switched (also known as Q-switched) Nd-YAG laser beam operating at 532nm.
 The Nu Tatouage can additionally be operated by hand or by foot switch.

 Older tattoo removal techniques included dermabrasion, salabrasion, excision, cryosurgery, thermal destruction and continuous wave lasers.

 We use state of the art technology and provide a second to none customer care service; something we remain proud of for all the laser products we have on sale.

-- The laser light must penetrate sufficiently deep into the skin to reach the tattoo pigment.
+- The laser light reaches the skin tattoo pigment.

-- The laser light must be more highly absorbed by the tattoo pigment than the surrounding skin.
+- The laser light is absorbed more by the tattoo pigments than the skin around it.

 The machine is paid for in just less than THREE MONTHS, based on only two treatments per day (Assumes six working days per week.
 Each treatment £55 + VAT.

 Sidenote: A pair of laser goggles for the operator and an eye shield for the patient is included with the machine.
 Additional operator’ goggles cost £120, suitable for those clients who want to have a family member or a friend present at the time of treatment.